codingABI/id3esp32obd2/README.md

 ![OBD2 connector male](assets/images/obd2ConnectorMale.jpg)
 The 12V line can be switch on and off with a toggle switch.
 ### Device description
+An esp32 has builtin support for the CAN bus, but needs an additional CAN tranceiver.
+This device uses a SN65HVD230 CAN transceiver (The 60 Ohm resistor R2 between CANHigh and CANLow was removed).
+The esp32 waits for the "right" mobile phone connecting via bluetooth (The "right" mobile phone can be defined in  [secrets.h](/id3esp32obd2/secretes.h)).
+After connecting with the "right" mobile phone the esp32 requests CAN data and forwards the response via bluetooth.
+When the mobile phone disconnects the bluetooth connection the CAN requests will be stopped.

+**WARNING**
+Do not lock the car without disconnecting the bluetooth connection or power off the device by the toggle switch, because the VW ID3 may triggers a car alarm, if CAN requests are received in a locked state.

 ![Perfboard](assets/images/Perfboard.jpg)

 ![Schematic](assets/images/Schematic.png)